Create Your Own Tropical Roots Box $88.00

 Tropical Wellness Box from $69.00

 This is the perfect box to stay at the top of your game.
-Dragon Fruit a delicious fruit from a cactus that tastes like a kiwi married a pear.
+Dragon Fruit is a delicious fruit from a cactus that tastes like a kiwi married a pear.
 Papaya is sweet and full of fiber, just cut it open and scoop out the seeds.
 It is commonly eaten as is, in salads and smoothies.
-Tropical Avocados 🥑 these avocados are so much bigger than the ones you are used to, they are the equivalent of 3 to 4 of the ones you buy at the store.
+Tropical Avocados 🥑 these avocados are so much bigger than the ones you are used to; they are the equivalent of 3 to 4 of the ones you buy at the store.
 They are loaded with healthy fats and potassium!
-Mango 🥭needs no introduction, I know you'll love Ginger, It’s commonly used in teas, smoothies, and food.
+Ginger, It’s commonly used in teas, smoothies, and food.
 Turmeric Is commonly used in teas, food dishes, and soups.
+Limes and Pineapples - need no introduction.
 The Large Box contains 16 pounds of fruits and roots.
 The Regular Box Contains 8 pounds.
 We never weigh the box and packing materials.
-Just the fruit.
+Just the fruit. ***Please note fruit variety may vary slightly due to seasonal availability***

 Banana Bonanza Box $89.00

 Here is a quiz for you.
 Do you know the difference between a banana and a plantain?
 Think about it, most people haven’t given much thought to this but here at Tropical Fruit Box, our staff brainiacs are always thinking about fruit so here goes…ready?
 The banana, you can eat raw and the plantain, you better cook.
 Plantains are larger, of much harder consistency, and require preparation although we hear that some people eat the Hawaiian plantain raw, but you know, to each its own.
 So, without further ado, for all of you plantain and banana lovers, we give you the Banana Bonanza Box!
 What’s inside?
-Manzano Apple Bananas, Red Bananas, Burro Plantains, and Hawaiian Plantains.
+Manzano Apple Bananas, Red Bananas, and Burro Plantains.
 Here is a little about each.
 Manzano Apple 🍌Banana Cluster - These are like mini bananas that taste like a cross between an apple and a banana and believe it or not, are one of the most popular dessert fruits in the world.
-Hawaiian Plantains - If you want to make tostones from heaven, you need to have these plantains.
-They are crispy and airy when you cook them, have a milder flavor and amazing texture that will make you reevaluate your life choices.
 Red Bananas - No, they are not angry, they are just a little blushed.
 They are sweeter, plumper and some will say have a raspberry-ish finish.
 They are more pudding-like and have an awesome texture which you should try if you are trying to change things up.
 Burro Plantain - This is the powerhouse of cooking plantains.
 You can use them green or ripe for many dishes.
 It’s tangier than a regular plantain and when it’s ripe, it’s very creamy and citrusy.
 Definitely something to live for.
 This box has about 8 pounds of bananas and plantains that will help you break the boring meal regime you’ve been keeping in quarantine.
 We totally feel you.
 Order your Banana Bonanza Box today.

 Tropical Ginger Box $59.00